 The Boys’ Brigade prides itself on showing boys how to become a Christian Man and a good leader in their community.

 No other church-based ministry and not too many non-church organisations provides a complete program for ages 5-18 such as we do.
 It is a privilege to have a positive influence on the life of a boy all the way through his formative years.

 Leadership – or, as the Bible calls it, discipleship – is in-built to the BB method, from Anchors to Seniors, to NCOs, to leaders.
 Every sector in society is promoting leadership development because leadership (or discipleship) is essential to our society, to our churches, to our families.
 The BB Leadership Development Course is accredited by the Education Department and a participant gains point towards their Queensland Certificate of Education.

 People are wanting their children to get outdoors.
-Government departments are establishing incentives such as FairPlay vouchers to encourage participation in activities.
+Government departments have established incentives such as FairPlay vouchers to encourage participation in activities.
 Many BB Companies are registered to accept the FairPlay vouchers.
 Games, Drill, Competitions, Camping and Hiking form a major part of most BB Company activities.

 Because BB is church-based and not defined by any one ‘brand’ of Christians, we are not only truly multi-cultural, but BB is also ecumenical.
 Brigade is about Christ’s Kingdom and Christian Manliness.
 It is the local church who approve commencing Brigade ministry.
 And it is the local church who provide leaders, prayer support, eldership oversight, venue, underwrite finances, etc. Boys’ Brigade IS a ministry of the church, not a club that meets and uses the church facilities.